 Grunch as an example - early piece, lots of dark highlights, etc. Later piece - slop on the solid gray color!
 Also note the smaller krystal (to save money).

-Sometime in 1990, they decided to make some items in China (because it was cheaper, I assume).
-The plaques and waterballs, while initially popular, had poor quality control.
+Sometime in 1989, they decided to make some items in China (because it was cheaper, I assume).
+The plaques and waterballs, while initially popular, were very poor quality.
 Waterballs were frequently returned from stores because of air bubbles, and the plaques, well, the less said about them, the better.

 I got to do a few shows, South Bend Indiana, Los Angeles trade show....dressed up as N'Chakk the wizard.
 The costume was made by Pat's sister and was incredibly heavy and warm.

-I left Krystonia/Panton in 1991 but continued to follow the line for a few years as I still had friends who worked there.
+I left Krystonia in 1991 but continued to follow the line for a few years as I still had friends who worked there.
 It seemed to me the pieces started getting sillier every year - somehow some of the "cool" factor went out the door.
 Eventually they moved all production to China and apparently the line died a slow death.
 Where once they had several hundred stores carrying the line, you would be hard pressed to find more than a couple stores that carry it.
-Now it seems they just sell old stock with some painted on gold and silver highlights for the collectors club pieces.
+Eventually they just sold old stock with some painted on gold and silver highlights for the collectors club pieces.
 Groc with a lantern?
 Owhey with gold feet?
 I'm not sure what the thought was here, but maybe they were just trying to clean house...

 Regardless, I still love the "classic" Krystonia as it will always hold a special place in my heart!
 I'm putting this archive together to remember the "glory days".